- Did you suffer an injury after a surgical or medical procedure?

 Even when medical tests are performed correctly or evaluated by a qualified doctor, tests can still lead to a misdiagnosis.
 If the misdiagnosis and subsequent treatment do not cause any injury, loss, or damage, there is likely no basis for a malpractice claim.

-Is it malpractice if you did not obtain the desired outcome?
+Is it medical malpractice if you did not obtain the desired outcome?

 It depends on why the desired outcome did not happen.
 Treatments or procedures that result in unexpected and undesirable outcomes do not necessarily mean medical malpractice.
 Doctors are required to have the knowledge and skills to care for a patient, but they cannot reasonably guarantee their services.